Jeanette Threlfall: Career

 Threlfall worked as a Sunday school teacher.
 Throughout her life, she was a great reader, and made time to write sacred poems and hymns.
 These were sent anonymously to various periodicals.
 They were first collected and issued in a small volume, entitled Woodsorrel; or, Leaves from a Retired Home, by J. T., (London: J. Nisbet, 1856).
 The thirty-five poems in the volume did not appear to gain any notice except among friends.
 In 1873, she selected fifteen pieces from Woodsorrel and added 55 others, and published them as Sunshine and Shadow.
 Poems by Jeannette Threlfall.
 With Introduction by the Lord Bishop of Lincoln (Wordsworth) (London: Hunt).
 A third edition (1880) was entitled New Edition.
 With In Memoriam from the Sermons of the Dean of Westminster and Canon Farrar.
 The two memorial tributes were characterized as very tender and sweet.

 Of Threlfall's hymns, those in collection include:— 1.
 Hosanna! loud hosanna, The little children sang.
 (Palm Sunday) 2.
 I think of Thee, O Saviour.
 (Good Friday).
 3. Lo, to us a child is born.
 (Christmas).
 4. Thou bidd'st us seek Thee early.
 (Early Piety.)
 5. We praise Thee in the morning.
 (Morning.)
 6. When from Egypt's house of bondage.
 (Children as Pilgrims.)
 These hymns are all taken from Threlfall's Sunshine and Shadow, 1873.
-I think of Thee, O Saviourwas written during an illness, at her dictation, by a friend.
+I think of Thee, O Saviour was written during an illness, at her dictation, by a friend.
 Hosanna! loud hosanna, The little children sang was the most widely used of her compositions.

 Personal life

 In 1877, Threlfall slipped during a carriage accident.
 The injuries led to a leg amputation.
 A second accident rendered her a helpless invalid.
 She bore her sufferings well, retaining a positive attitude till her death, 30 November 1880.

-Threlfall was interred in the Aston family vault on the western side of Highgate Cemetery, (plot no.9123), on the 4th December 1880.
+Threlfall was interred in the Aston family vault on the western side of Highgate Cemetery, (plot no.9123), on 4 December 1880.
 The vault is on a corner plot, almost opposite the tomb of George Wombwell.